apollographql/apollo-client/.api-reports/api-report-react_internal.md

     listen(listener: Listener<TData>): () => void;
     // (undocumented)
     readonly observable: ObservableQuery<TData>;
-    // Warning: (ae-forgotten-export) The symbol "QueryRefPromise" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "promise" is marked as @public, but its signature references "QueryRefPromise" which is marked as @internal
     //
     // (undocumented)
     promise: QueryRefPromise<TData>;